A done-for-you DevOps service & starter kit

 - Dev Environments — Each developer can deploy their own instance of the product as isolated stacks to the dev account.
 Multiple test types and quality tools come built in.
 The dev environment is optimised for Node.js and is TypeScript enabled.

-- Delivery Automation — CI/CD pipelines using GitHub Actions which deploy services to target cloud environments on Pull Requests and on merge to main branch.
+- Delivery Automation — CI/CD pipelines using GitHub Actions which run checks on Pull Requests and deploy services to target cloud environments on merge to main branch.

 Unlike other cloud landing zone setup services, everything that I set up for you—including all the AWS Organization-level and CI/CD pipeline configuration—uses Infrastructure-as-Code.
 These IaC templates (and the scripts which invoke them) will all be included in your GitHub repo.
 This makes it much easier for your team to see what customisations have been made to your AWS environment and for you to apply further changes to these.